 There are a variety of ways that residents can get involved in providing feedback, improving our services, and helping other residents with the issues that matter most to them.
 Find out more about joining one of our resident scrutiny groups, becoming a Resident Champion, or setting up a Residents' Association in your local area.

 Join a resident scrutiny group

-We are developing a number of groups which will enable residents to scrutinise key areas of our service such as how we manage damp and mould, and building safety.
-We already run a successful panel with residents who have previously lodged a complaint.
-These enable us to identify where improvements are needed if things have gone wrong.
-This is in addition to our service to manage complaints.
-We plan to run these groups on a range of different topics and in a number of different ways.
-If you are interested in taking part please email firstname.lastname@example.org or call our Customer Service Team on 0300 123 2250.
+We have developed a number of groups which enable residents to scrutinise key areas of our service such as how we manage damp and mould, building safety and complaints.
+These groups help us to identify where improvements can be made.
+We plan to run more groups on a range of different topics and in a number of different ways.
+If you are interested in taking part, please contact us via MyHastoe or call our Customer Service Team on 0300 123 2250.

 - Services for disabled residents

 - Building safety